 This abnormal amount of protein in the urine is known as proteinuria.

-The level and type of proteinuria (whether the urinary proteins are albumin only - albuminuria - or include other proteins) are a good indicator of the extent of kidney damage.
-Proteinuria is also a sign that someone is at risk of developing progressive deterioration of kidney function.
-Even small degrees of albuminuria/proteinuria are also associated with an increased risk of the development of heart and blood vessel disease.
+The level and type of proteinuria are a good indicator of the extent of kidney damage.
+Sometimes the only protein which leaks out is albumin - this form of proteinuria is also known as albuminuria.
+Proteinuria is also a sign that someone is at risk of developing progressive worsening of kidney function.
+Even small degrees of albuminuria/proteinuria are also associated with an increased risk of developing heart and blood vessel disease.

 What can cause protein leaks from kidneys?